Elliot2718/dbt-orchestration/README.md

     Update the `project` to match your Google Cloud Platform project id.

 # Orchestration tests
-We will create a two step data pipeline:
+I created a two step data pipeline:
-1. Create a view in BigQuery off of the Iowa Liquor Sales dataset
+1. Create a view in BigQuery off of the Iowa Liquor Sales dataset.
-2. Run tests on that view
+2. Run tests on that view.

+What follow are demonstrations of different ways that this data pipeline can be run.

-## Manual orchestration
+## Manual
-The simplest way to orchestrate the dbt CLI is to do it manually! 😊 But even when using another tool, it is also a good way to test things out.
+The simplest way to orchestrate the dbt CLI is to do it manually! 😊 But even when using another tool, it is  a good way to test things out.

 ### 1. Create a view
 This is as simple as running the `dbt run` command.
 Check your project in BigQuery; under your project you should see a new dataset named `iowa-liquor-sales` and a view named `sales_by_year_month_product`.